 CBT :: Challenging Those Pesky Automatic Thoughts

-Are your thoughts, both conscious and just beneath the surface, keeping you from success and living the life you desire?
+Are your thoughts, both conscious and those just beneath the surface, keeping you from success and living the life you desire?
 Have you heard the saying, "thoughts are not facts?
-These thoughts that interfere with health and happiness sneak up on you fast; some louder than others, and many are like background noise wreaking havoc on your life--and you may not even know this is happening.
+These thoughts that interfere with health and happiness sneak up on us fast, some louder than others, and many are like background noise wreaking havoc on your life.
 Many thoughts need to be challenged because they no longer serve you and actually keep you looping in misery or feeling "stuck."
 One successful and time-tested strategy for working with coaching or psychotherapy clients is helping them learn to notice the "automatic thoughts" that have a deleterious affect on relationships, mood, anxiety, behavior and general outlook contributing to negative quality of life and poor health.

 Prompts For Challenging Negative Thinking (Use the list of prompts below to help you assess the truthfulness of your negative thinking).